kaustubhiyer/residency_backend/README.md

 ## Routes

 - Auth
   - Login (POST): Takes in `'email'` and `'password'` in body.
 If they are valid, an object with a token and expiresIn property are returned.
 Every authenticated request after should have the token in the Authorization Header of its request.
+The header field should be formatted as:
+    ```
+    {
+      "Authorization": "Bearer <token>",
+      ...<other headers>
+    }
+    ```
   - Signup (PUT): Takes in `'first_name'`, `'last_name'`, `'email'` and `'password'` in body.
 If valid, returns userId of created user.
   - Reset
   - Verify